-- 14.5.1 This standard applies to destressing requirements of all at-grade road crossing installation, rehabilitation and construction. - 14.5.2 Prior to cutting the rail, every tie must be box anchored for a minimum distance of 200 ft (61 m), commencing 400 ft (122 m) away from each end of the crossing panel. - 14.5.3 Apply reference marks on the field side web of rail where the cuts are to be made.
+- 14.5.1 This standard applies only if at least one of the installed lengths of rail exceeds 60ft.
+(18m) This standard applies to destressing requirements of all at-grade road crossing installation, rehabilitation and construction. - Prior to cutting the rail, every tie must be box anchored for a minimum distance of 200 ft (61 m), commencing 400 ft (122 m) away from each end of the crossing panel.
+Prior to cutting the rail ensure that the rail anchors for 200 ft.
+(61 m) in each direction from the crossing are tight to the ties.
+If they are not, adjust the anchors so that they are tight against the ties. - 14.5.3 Apply reference marks on the field side web of rail where the cuts are to be made.
 Starting at the reference marks, working away from the crossing panel, place match marks on the field side of the rails at 50 ft (15.2 m) intervals for 400 ft (122 m) in each direction towards the box anchored ties.
 Ensure the match marks start on the rail base and extend onto the tie plate of an unanchored tie, remove anchors and/or elastic rail clips where necessary.
 Ensure the match marks are made with a white paint stick and are straight.